 Landscape Architecture

 This major provides instruction in site planning and design, landscape history, landscape architectural graphics and presentation.
 It includes the use of plants and other features to enrich exterior spaces.
 Through seminars, studio projects and internships, students learn to apply theory to actual case studies.
-The program is accredited by the American Society of Landscape Architects.
-For detailed information, please refer to plantscience.uconn.edu.
+The program is accredited by the Landscape Architectural Accreditation Board (LAAB).
+For detailed information, please refer to psla.uconn.edu/.

 Landscape Architecture majors must pass the following courses: